Rent NVIDIA B200 GPUs on Demand from $1.71/hr

 What makes B200 different from H100?

-B200 features the revolutionary Blackwell architecture with 2.5x performance improvement for AI workloads.
+B200 features the Blackwell architecture with 2.5x performance improvement for AI workloads.
 Key differences include: 192GB HBM3e memory (2.4x more than H100), 8 TB/s memory bandwidth (2.4x faster), 5th generation Tensor Cores with FP4 precision support, and enhanced Transformer Engine.
 B200 is specifically designed for trillion-parameter models and next-gen AI applications.

 Is B200 available for immediate deployment?